nonlinear-labs-dev/midibridge/doc/README.txt

 3a.
 For Linux Users, using "amidi" (https://www.systutorials.com/docs/linux/man/1-amidi/)
   - find hardware port ID with "amidi -l", say it was hw:0,0,0 for example
-  - send SysEx with "amidi -p hw:0,0,0 -s nlmb-fw-update-VX.YZ(ProductionPCB).syx"  (X.YZ replaced with actual firmware number)
+  - send SysEx with "amidi -p hw:0,0,0 -s nlmb-fw-update-VX.YZ.syx"  (X.YZ replaced with actual firmware number)

 3b.
 For Windows/Mac users:
   - use an aplication like "MIDI Tools" (https://mountainutilities.eu/miditools)